Brent Hill North-East Tor

 On the north-east side of Brent Hill, there are some delightful non-granite crags straddling the wall which separates access and non-access land, but fortunately, the best part of the tor sits in the former.
 Trees and bracken hide much of it from above so approach from below to obtain the best perspective.

 This location is easily reached from the bridleway to the west of here which then turns into a narrow, twisting path which ascends the rocks en route to the Summit Tor southward.
-The best of the crags can be found at SX 7038 6180, and another smaller collection, eastward at SX 7041 6182, is seen dissected by a wall and fence.
+The best of the crags can be found at SX 7038 6180, and another smaller collection, eastward at SX 7041 6182, is seen bisected by a wall and fence.
 It's from here where the crags continue, though fizzling out into the hill.